joshbegley/nyt-latest/README.md

 `After a year and a half, the company’s forces came together for an outdoor performance of the sprawling, ecstatic symphony.`\
 https://nytimes.com/2021/09/05/arts/music/review-met-opera-mahler.html?searchResultPosition=3

 **Covid Ravaged South America.
-Then Came a Puzzling Reprieve.**\
+Then Came a Sharp Drop in Infections.**\
 `South America was the epicenter of the Covid-19 pandemic early this year.
-Experts can’t quite explain why new infections and deaths are falling so fast.`\
+Experts are trying to find out why new infections and deaths are falling so fast.`\
 https://nytimes.com/2021/09/05/world/americas/covid-south-america-reprieve-vaccines.html?searchResultPosition=4

 **Thai Protesters Condemn Lagging Government Covid Response**\